Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Simulation setup

 The initial fields consist of uniform background and fluctuations.
 The background fields are $\rho_0 = B = 1$, $P_0 = 0.1006$, with normalization units $\bar{n} = 200$ cm$^{-3}$, $\bar{B} = 250$ nT, and subsequently $\bar{P}= \bar{B}^2/\mu_0 = 49.7$ nPa where $\mu_0$ is the permeability.
 The background magnetic field is within the equatorial plane ($x-y$ plane) and has an angle of $8.1^\circ$ with respect to the radial direction ($\hat{e}_x$), so that in simulations with expansion this angle increases to about $45^\circ$ at 1AU.
 The adiabatic index is $\gamma=1.5$ instead of $5/3$ to prevent the plasma temperature from cooling too fast in the runs with expansion.
 This choice only slightly modifies the thermodynamics and is not expected to impact our results significantly.

-Fluctuations of velocity and magnetic field with 3D isotropic power spectra are added on top of the background such that the reduced 1D spectra roughly follow $|k|^{-1.3}$.
+Fluctuations of velocity and magnetic field with 3D isotropic power spectra are added on top of the background fields.
+These initial fluctuations are added on largest scales contained in the simulation domain such that $|k| \in [1/L,32/L]$ where $L=5R_s$ is the domain size.
+The reduced 1D spectra of the initial fluctuations roughly follow $|k|^{-1.3}$.
+Consequently, we are not able to observe the shallow ``$1/f$ range'' which is usually observed in the solar wind \citep[e.g.][]{matteini20181,huang2023new} and may be generated due to the inverse cascade \citep{chandran2018parametric,meyrand2023reflection}.
+We note that there are no forcing terms in the model equations, i.e. the turbulence is decaying.
+One should be aware that, with the expansion effect, in addition to dissipation, the turbulence also decays due to energy exchange with the background solar wind.
 The initial fluctuations are Alfv\'enic: for any wave mode $\bm{k}$, there is $\bm{b_k} \propto (\bm{k} \times \bm{B})$, where $\bm{b_k}$ is the magnetic field fluctuation of wave-vector $\bm{k}$.
 Usually, we use the normalized cross helicity $\sigma_c$ and normalized residual energy $\sigma_r$ to measure the Alfv\'enicity of the turbulence, and they are defined as

 where $E_{\pm}$ represent the energy of the outward/inward Alfv\'en waves ($\bm{z^\pm}$) and $E_{k,b}$ represent the kinetic and magnetic energies of the fluctuations.
 We note that $\sigma_c$ measures the correlation between the velocity and magnetic field, and $\sigma_r$ measures the correlation between the two Els\"asser variables.
 At initialization, we control $\sigma_c$ by varying the correlation between the velocity fluctuation and magnetic field fluctuation, and we keep $\sigma_r$ to be exactly zero.